jacksonarnold/news_bytes_flutter/README.md

 # news_bytes

-The NewsBytes mobile application for aggregating daily news.
+The NewsBytes mobile application for daily AI aggregated and AI summarized news.

 ## Branching